Zeyu-Li/blog/_posts/2021-04-22-its-been-a-while.md

 ## 👋 Hey, it's been a while

-It's been 20 days since the last update and that's due to final season and partly stacking off.
-However I have not done nothing during that time - I've made more art.
+It's been 20 days since the last update and that's due to finals season and partly stacking off.
+However I did not do nothing during that time - I've made more art.
 This time I've experimented with different styles by learning from tutorials

 This first one is my classic spherical cow in a cartoon style: